Arpitpassi/BridgeReport/index.md

 - **Limitations**
   - Limited network support (mainly ETH and Polygon)
 - **Speed**: Good
-- **User Experience**: Polished, simple to use but does not offer enough bridging option.
+- **User Experience**: Polished, simple to use but does not offer enough bridging options

 ### [Orbiter Finance](https://orbiter.finance/)
 - **Strengths**